The wonder of the universe is at your fingertips! Here is how you can use the Almanac to help stargaze and explore the night sky.

 A Calendar of the Heavens

-Though weather predictions are often the first thing people associate with The Old Farmer’s Almanac, an almanac means “calendar of the heavens” or a sky timetable.
+Though weather predictions are often the first thing people associate with The Old Farmer’s Almanac, an almanac means a “calendar of the heavens” or a sky timetable.

 The calendar pages are the heart of the Almanac, and it was an enthusiasm for astronomy which first inspired our founder, Robert B. Thomas, who would pore over “Ferguson’s Astronomy” as a young boy.
 He studied the heavens—observing the Moon phases, conjunctions, meteor showers, and other celestial events.
 His fascination with astronomy resulted in this farmer’s almanac being a true “calendar of the heavens.”